 The advisor will make notes and go through the Major or Minor Advising Form to ensure that the student understands the major’s or minor's requirements, what courses to take, and when to take them.
-Every student will get a copy of his or her Major or Minor Advising Form at the end of each meeting for his or her own records.
+Every student will get a copy of the Major or Minor Advising Form at the end of each meeting, to retain for their own records.

 Note that students who have not yet declared Jewish Studies as their major must meet with the Jewish Studies advisor and then meet with an ARHU advisor.
 During this first meeting with the Jewish Studies advisor, the student will learn about the Four-Year Plan, which is a schedule of classes developed by ARHU and Jewish Studies for the typical Jewish Studies major to follow.
 It outlines which courses should be taken during which semesters.

-When students come to a meeting with the Jewish Studies advisor, they should bring a list of courses they are thinking about taking, as well as any other requirements they need to fulfill for another major or minor.
+When students come to a meeting with the Jewish Studies advisor, they should bring a list of courses they are thinking about taking, as well as a list of any requirements they still need to fulfill for another major or minor.